The Grooming Manual

 2. Keep Your Beard Hydrated and Conditioned

-Wondering how to maintain your beard soft and shiny?
+Wondering how to maintain your beard soft and shiny with proper beard grooming techniques?
 Simple - condition it regularly with beard oil.
 It moisturizes the skin underneath your facial hair to prevent itchiness, control flakes, and maintain follicle health.

 Never used beard oil before?
 No worries - it's easy: